incognitojam/dogecoin-full-node/README.md

 sudo install -m 0755 -o root -g root -t /usr/bin dogecoin-1.14.3/bin/*
 ```

-### Configuring dogecoind
+### Configuring dogecoind 🔧

 Here we download the template `dogecoin.conf`, set a secure rpcpassword and then move it to the configuration directory.
 Take a look inside dogecoin.conf to see the possible configuration options.
-I've already set some sane defaults.
+I've already set some useful defaults:

+- Increased max connections to 150 (default is 125, reduce this if your node is falling behind)
+- Disabled wallet functionality (not required for full node)
+- Added some extra nodes

 ```sh
 # Download the template dogecoin.conf